 When teachers use 5 Radical Minutes in their classrooms, they gain valuable metrics on its effectiveness.
 Quarterly teacher and student surveys take only 2 minutes to complete.
 These simple surveys will show the decreases in behavioral interruptions in the classrooms, leading to an increase in teaching time.

 Get an Accurate Pulse of Classroom Climate

-The 5 Radical Minutes for School Administrators provides a window into each and every classroom.
+The 5 Radical Minutes for School Staff provides a window into each and every classroom.
 Weekly prompts during staff meetings allow you to identify strengths and positive outcomes.
 Additionally, you’ll discover any needs or frustrations.